InspiringGroup-Lab/Brain-on-Switch/dataset/README.md

   -  By running `python prepare_dataset.py --dataset DATASET_NAME`, we extract 5-tuple-identified flows from the original pcap files and save each flow as a single pcap file in `pcap/`.
 2. `pcap/`
   -  Each class in the dataset corresponds to a subdirectory in `pcap/`, which contains the pcap files for 5-tuple-identified flows extracted from `source/`.
-  -  By running `python pcap2json.py --dataset DATASET_NAME`, we parse the metadata of each flow from its pcap file and generate the training/testing sets.
+  -  By running `python pcap2json.py --dataset DATASET_NAME`, we parse the metadata of each flow from its pcap file and save the parsed metadata in json format.
+  -  By running `python sampling.py --train_ratio 0.8`, we generate the training/testing sets.
 The training/testing sets are saved in json format in `json/`.
 3. `json/`
   -  `statistics.json` contains the total number of flows in the training/testing set, the number of classes and the number of flows for each individual class.
   -  `train.json` and `test.json` contain the flow records of the training set and the testing set respectively.
 Each flow record is a dictionary instance containing metadata such as flow label, pcap file path (in `pcap/`), packet length sequence, inter-packet delay sequence, etc.